Pmacdon15/todo/README.md

 ### Startup

-If you are not already in todo/phase2/server from the above step go to the projects directory and repeat step 2 from above.
+If you are already in todo/phase2/server from the above step go to the projects directory and repeat step 2 from above.

 Then run: